intel/intel-extension-for-tensorflow/docs/install/how_to_build.md

 Refer to [Install oneAPI Base Toolkit Packages](install_for_gpu.md#install-oneapi-base-toolkit-packages)

-It provides compiler and libraried used by Intel® Extension for TensorFlow*.
+It provides compiler and libraries used by Intel® Extension for TensorFlow*.

-Enable oneAPI componets:
+Enable oneAPI components:

 ```
 source /opt/intel/oneapi/compiler/latest/env/vars.sh